"We are all a family, and we value the success of each and every member of the family."

 MIT Sloan awards several competitive, merit-based fellowships and scholarships to incoming and second-year students.
 For incoming students, these awards are granted after a review process that is independent of your acceptance, but does not require a seperate application.
 Except for the Legatum Fellowship and the MIT Public Service Center Fellowships, which are awarded through the respective organization, admitted applicants are considered for all fellowships for which they are eligible.
 It is our intention to notify applicants when accepted if they have received a scholarship or fellowship.

 Class of 2004 Diversity Fellowship

 Elizabeth Monrad Fellowship

-The Elizabeth Monrad Fellowship provides support for graduate students at MIT Sloan.
+The Elizabeth Monrad Fellowship provides financial support to graduate students with diverse backgrounds at MIT Sloan.